Karankawa people

-In the 1820s, Texan colonists arrived in their land under the leadership of Stephen Austin who commissioned a captain to expel the Karankawa from the Austin land grant, leading to multiple attacks, including the Skull Creek massacre of 19 Karankawa.
+In the 1800s, white American settlers arrived in their land under the leadership of Stephen F. Austin.
+He commissioned a captain to expel the Karankawa from the Austin land grant, leading to multiple attacks, including the Skull Creek massacre of 19 Karankawa.
+In 1824, Austin sent Captain Randal Jones with a group of 23 soldiers to what is now Brazoria County to fight and disperse the Karankawa Indians from their encampment.
+Fifteen Indians were killed, and the remaining fled the area.
+This event is known as the Battle of Jones Creek.

 By the 1840s, the Karankawa, now exiled, split into two groups, one of which settled on Padre Island while the other fled into the Mexican state of Tamaulipas.
-During 1858, Mexican rancher Juan Nepomuceno Cortina led a group of Mexicans and Texan colonists against what was believed to be Karankawa's last known refuge, killing many, and by 1891, the Karankawa ceased to exist as a functioning tribe.
+In 1858, Mexican rancher Juan Nepomuceno Cortina led a group of Mexicans and Texan colonists against what was believed to be the Karankawa's last known refuge, killing many.
+By 1891, the Karankawa ceased to exist as a functioning tribe.
+Today, however, there are unrecognized tribes who claim Karankawa descent.

-Historical research of the Karankawa is hindered because the documents concerning them were overwhelmingly written by enemies of the tribe.
-The Karankawa had been described for centuries as "cannibals," now believed by many to be a falsehood initially spread by the Spanish after failing to convert them to Catholicism at missionary settlements in La Bahía and Refugio.
-Years later, Texan colonist John H. Moore attempted to justify his role in the massacre of Karankawa because "their cannibalism... [was] beyond question," despite the absence of evidence.

 Name

-The Karankawa name's origin is from the caves of El Paso.
-People worship it still today.
-Early speculation involved the names that neighboring tribes had for the Karankawa.
-The name Karankawa was theorized to originate from related peoples living nearby who called the dog the term "klam" or "glam", and to love, to like, to be fond of, "kawa."
-Thus Karankawa could mean dog-lovers or dog-raisers.
-Meanwhile, the Tonkawa called them Wrestlers ("Keles" or "Killis"), due to the Karankawas' skill in the art.
+The Karankawa's autonym is Né-ume, meaning "the people".

+The name Karakawa has numerous spellings in Spanish, French, and English.

+Swiss-American ethnologist Albert S. Gatschet wrote that the name Karakawa may have come from the Comecrudo terms klam or glám, meaning "dog", and kawa, meaning "to love, like, to be fond of."
+The plural form of kawa is kakáwa, so the term would mean "dog-lovers" or "dog-raisers."

+The Tonkawa called them Wrestlers ("Keles" or "Killis").
 They alternatively called them the barefooted or those without moccasins ("Yakokon kapa-i"), but this name was also applied to other groups with which the Tonkawe were acquainted.
 The Lipan Apache called the Karankawa the "people who walk in the water" ("Nda Kun dadehe"), possibly referring to their mode of fishing and catching turtles, or simply their location near the swampy coast.
-Notably, the Karankawa called themselves "Karankawa" as well.
+The Karankawa called themselves "Karankawa" as well.

 Later speculation placed the Karankawa language in the Cariban linguistic stock.
-Linguistic data suggests that the Karankawa name originated from the old Spanish Main, "Kalina," and a suffix from a Northern Carib tribe, "kxura,"meaning "people;" a compound emerges: Karinxkxura, meaning "Carib people."
-But this theory is disputed and ultimately, the origins of the name "Karankawa" remain unknown.
+Linguistic data suggests that the Karankawa name originated from the old Spanish Main, "Kalina," and a suffix from a Northern Carib tribe, "kxura, "meaning "people."
+A compound emerges: Karinxkxura, meaning "Carib people."
+But this theory is disputed, and ultimately, the origins of the name "Karankawa" remain unknown.

+Alternate spellings of the name Karankawa have historically included: Carancahua, Carancagua, Carancaguase, Carancahuare, Caranchuasye, Carancahuase, Carancahuaye, Carancahuaze, Carancohuace, Caray, Carrai, Carray, Saray.